-The Audio track can contain your live recording or the imported audio file.
+The Audio and Utility tracks can contain your live recording or the imported audio file.

-Import Audio File to Audio Track
+Import Audio File

-You can import an audio file (WAV, AIFF, MP3, M4A, etc.) to the Audio track.
+You can import an audio file (WAV, AIFF, MP3, M4A, etc.) to your song.
 To do this, go to menu File | Import | Import Audio and select an audio file.
 You can also access this feature from the Audio menu.
 You will then see the Import Audio File dialog.

-The dialog allows you to select the point to insert the audio file and whether to merge with or overwrite existing audio in the range.
+Select the destination track, the point to insert the audio file, and the option to merge or overwrite existing audio in the destination track.